Hugh the Black

 Hugh the Black (died 952) was Duke of Burgundy from 923 until his death in 952.
 He was a Bosonid through his father, who was the younger brother of Boso of Provence.

-Hugh was the son of Richard of Autun, Duke of Burgundy, and Adelaide of Auxerre.
-He succeeded his older brother Rudolph as Duke of Burgundy, when Rudolph was elected king of West Francia, as Raoul, in 923.
+Hugh was the son of Richard of Autun, duke of Burgundy, and Adelaide of Auxerre.
+He succeeded his older brother Rudolph as duke of Burgundy, when Rudolph was elected king of West Francia, in 923.

-Following Raoul's death in 936, Hugh may have had aspirations to follow his brother onto the throne and refused to recognize Louis IV as king of West Francia.
+Following Rudolph's death in 936, Hugh may have had aspirations to follow his brother onto the throne and refused to recognize Louis IV as king of West Francia.
 As a result, Louis sent Hugh the Great who captured Auxerre and Sens.
 The Duchy of Burgundy was divided between Hugh the Great and Hugh the Black.

 It is unknown whether Hugh married.
-He probably died without living offspring, as he was succeeded by Gilbert of Chalon, who became the ruler of the Duchy of Burgundy de facto (he was not Duke de jure).
+He probably died without living offspring, as he was succeeded by Gilbert of Chalon, who became the ruler of the Duchy of Burgundy de facto (he was not duke de jure).